Uffington Rural District

-Uffington was a rural district in Lincolnshire, Parts of Kesteven from 1894 to 1931.
+Uffington was a rural district in Lincolnshire, Parts of Kesteven, England from 1894 to 1931.

 It was created in 1894 from that part of the Stamford rural sanitary district which was in Kesteven (the rest forming part of either Ketton Rural District in Rutland, Easton on the Hill Rural District in Northamptonshire, or Barnack Rural District in the Soke of Peterborough).